The Mysterious Sisters

 "It's fine.
 Instead, I'd like to ask you about Wakoku in exchange, so let's call it even."

-And by sitting in with them, I'd be getting information on the side as well… Well, I didn't really need to be here.
+And by sitting in on this, I'd be getting information on the side too… Well, I didn't really need to be here.
 I just realized that if the conversation turned to me, I'd need to stop it before things got out of hand.

 "So, does Wakoku have cherry blossoms?"